Abirpaul007/NewsWeb/README.md

 ✅ **Search Functionality** – Instantly find articles on topics you care about
 ✅ **Responsive UI** – Smooth browsing on mobile & desktop
 ✅ **Fast & Optimized** – Built with React for a seamless experience
+✅ **Modes** – 2 modes are there and a default mode is there based on your mobile theme (use light theme for best experience)

 ##**After opning the website select the topic from the menu**